w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 * The caller of this function (`sender`) has enough funds to cover the deposit.

 If one of those conditions is false, the function call returns with an error.
-On success, the following steps are executed:
+On success, the PVF:

+* Creates a `ChOpenRequest` message and inserts it into the `upward_messages` list of the candidate commitments.

+Once a candidate block is inserted into the relay chain, the relay runtime:

+* Reads the message from `upward_messages` of the candidate commitments.
-* Reserve a deposit for the caller of this function (`sender`) (TODO: how much?).
+* Reserves a deposit for the caller of this function (`sender`) (TODO: how much?).
-* Append the `ChOpenRequest` request to the pending request list (`open_requests`).
+* Appends the `ChOpenRequest` request to the pending request list (`open_requests`).

 ### Accepting Channels

 Open channel requests must be accepted by the other parachain.
+Requests can be fetched from the PVF (see [Receiving Messages](#Receiving-Messages)).

 TODO: How does a Parachain decide which channels should be accepted?
 Probably off-chain consensus/agreement?